Issue 1: Football team tackles COVID-19

 If players were not actively playing on the field, they were required to wear a face covering mask in hopes of reducing the virus’ spread.

-“During practices we do everything in rotations and just try our best to maintain a six foot distance while we do it, that’s all we really can do,” Said Rickeem Parks (’22), the quarterback of the team.
+“During practices we do everything in rotations and just try our best to maintain a six foot distance while we do it, that’s all we really can do,” quarterback Rickeem Parks (’22), said.

 During meetings and study hall, players are required to wear their masks.
 They also remain masked while changing in the locker room, as well as when they were in the weight room.

 “Honestly the coaches did very well in keeping everyone safe while still getting prepared for game season,” Liam McConnell (’23) said.
 “The only thing that would’ve been better is if we had matching masks.”